openmobilityfoundation/mobility-data-specification/general-information.md

 ### Conditionally Required Fields

 Conditionally required fields **must** be provided in MDS data feeds from operators if the data is available from the operator, and/or the public agency requests it as part of its permit, RFP, contract, operating agreement, SLA, [Requirements](./policy#requirement) file, or via other authority.
-Or as part of the conditional requirement as stated in the field's descritpion.
+Or as part of the conditional requirement as stated in the field's description.

 [Top][toc]